moveson/edify/README.md

 | [none]    | newunit@example.com    | password | [none]          |
 ```

 You will also have at least two test units (wards).
-Each test user belongs to a test unit.
+Most test users belongs to a test unit, but some are as yet
+unassigned.

 **Continuous Integration**